capaj/graphtype/README.md

 https://github.com/apollographql/apollo-tooling#apollo-clientcodegen-output

-In this section, we would like to explain why `gql-tsqb` comes.
+In this section, we would like to explain why `graphtype` comes.

 Disclaimer: I am not a heavy user of Apollo codegen, so the following points could be wrong.
 And I totally don't disrespect Apollo codegen.